SwedbankPay/developer.swedbankpay.com/checkout/other-features.md

-The `direct-authorization` operation creates an authorization transaction directly whilst the `redirect-authorization` operation redirects the consumer to PayEx Payment pages where the payment is authorized.
+The `direct-authorization` operation creates an authorization transaction directly whilst the `redirect-authorization` operation redirects the consumer to Swedbank Pay Payment pages where the payment is authorized.

-> **Note:** In order to use the `direct-authorization` operation, the servers and application involved in retrieving and transferring the credit card number from the payer to PayEx needs to be [PCI DSS][pci-dss] certified.**
+> **Note:** In order to use the `direct-authorization` operation, the servers and application involved in retrieving and transferring the credit card number from the payer to Swedbank Pay needs to be [PCI DSS][pci-dss] certified.**

 {:.code-header}
 **Request**